franciscoengenheiro/desktop-checkers-app/README.md

 ## Internet Connection
 <img alt="No Internet" src="./src/main/resources/report/noInternet.png" width="400">

 Because the game was designed to be played solely online, it won't work correctly without a consistent internet connection.
-If a connection to the database could not be established, a dialog window, as seen in the above picture, will appear alerting for this issue.
+If a connection to the database could not be established, a dialog window, as seen in the above picture, will appear to alert for this issue.

 ## Application Structure
 In the repository root, access <code>src/main/kotlin</code> where you can find the application structure which is divided in 5 major modules: